golang/vscode-go/docs/settings.md

 ### `go.gotoSymbol.ignoreFolders`

-Folder names (not paths) to ignore while using Go to Symbol in Workspace feature
+Folder names (not paths) to ignore while using Go to Symbol in Workspace feature.
+Not applicable when using the language server.

 ### `go.gotoSymbol.includeGoroot`

-If false, the standard library located at $GOROOT will be excluded while using the Go to Symbol in File feature
+If false, the standard library located at $GOROOT will be excluded while using the Go to Symbol in File feature.
+Not applicable when using the language server.

 Default: `false`

 ### `go.gotoSymbol.includeImports`

-If false, the import statements will be excluded while using the Go to Symbol in File feature
+If false, the import statements will be excluded while using the Go to Symbol in File feature.
+Not applicable when using the language server.

 Default: `false`